 Chris suggests turning the monitor off if you’re struggling with your baby’s day sleeps.

 “Turn it off,” Chris urges.
-“You might be interrupting the process because lots of babies wake up in their sleep they play for a short period then they even grumble for a little while and they put themselves back to sleep.
-So you might be just interrupting that.”
+“You might be interrupting the process because lots of babies wake up in their sleep, they play for a short period and they even grumble for a little while … and then they put themselves back to sleep.
+So you might be just interrupting that.

 “If he’s just in the bedroom down the hallway you will be able to hear him if he cries.
 But you might be watching him.
 He looks like he’s having a good time in there.
-You’ve convinced yourself he won’t go back to sleep so inadvertently that’s what’s happened.”
+You’ve convinced yourself he won’t go back to sleep, so inadvertently that’s what’s happens.”